FrancoCorleone/chess-solver/README.md

     ---------------------------------
     |   12  |   13  |   14  |   15  |
 ```
-With that is relatively easy to create mathematical formulas for every piece.
-For details take a dive into implementation of `getMovementPositions` method of `Figure` interface.
+With that, it is relatively easy to create mathematical formulas for every piece.
+For details, take a dive into implementation of `getMovementPositions` method of `Figure` interface.

 It seems obvious that every possible solution should be checked but to spare some time let's observe two things:
 1. If there are multiple pieces of the same type, there is no need to calculate them separately.